 Who can Pacs?

-Almost anyone can Pacs, i.e. those of the same sex, as well as different sexes.
-Blood relatives, however, cannot be Pacsed.
+Almost anyone can Pacs, i.e. same sex couples, as well as different sexes.
+Blood relatives, however, cannot be in a Pacs.
 A couple cannot enter into a Pacs if they are in any other formal arrangement in France or elsewhere.
 The couple looking to enter into a Pacs must have a common residence and must be over the age of 18.

-For tax purposes a Pacsed couple will be taxed jointly.
+For tax purposes, a Pacs couple will be taxed jointly.
 This means that income tax will be treated the same way as for a married couple, thus taking advantage of the “parts” system, or “Quotient Familial” which generally results in a lower income tax bill than if the couple were taxed separately.

-Once you are Pacsed, you are one “foyer” or household, which means that your combined assets are liable to wealth tax.
+Once you are in a Pacs, you are one “foyer” or household, which means that your combined assets are liable to wealth tax.
 It may be that separately, you are not subject to wealth tax, but with your combined assets, you become liable.
 If you are already paying wealth tax, it may cause an increase in your liability.